Edocit/Real-time-embedded-hand-gesture-recognition-using-AI/README.md

-# Real-time Hand gesture recognition using AI
+# Real-time embedded hand gesture recognition using AI
  This project provides a real-time implementation of three neural networks used to detect 18 different hand gestures

 <img src=/imgs/demo.gif>
+One additional "No gesture" class is added in the application to consistently handle uncertain positions or transition frames between different gestures

 <h2>Dataset</h2>
 <img src=/imgs/hagrid_gestures.png>